Viasat internet offers service all across the country, but it’s not the fastest option.

 “Viasat was very reliable, and I rarely had any issues,” says Otto, a former Viasat customer in Collettsville, North Carolina.

-Viasat’s main downside is its often slow speeds and intermittent unreliability.
+The main downside is Viasat’s often slow speeds and intermittent unreliability.
 Viasat underperforms compared to Hughesnet and Starlink, Viasat’s main satellite competitors.

 Here's why you can trust us: